FREEDOM FROM FACEBOOK

 1. The Highlight Reel

-– Everyone presents their best photos and moments onto a public platform, projecting a happy and enjoyable life as routine to everyone else.
-It shows no negatives, or down-side to life, only wonderful happiness.
+On Social media, everyone presents their best photos and moments onto a public platform, projecting a happy and enjoyable life.
+But why do they need to do this?

 For people whose life is normal, and even difficult, seeing this display of highlights presented as routine by others, makes them feel even worse about their life, imagining that they are inferior and deficient somehow.

 In truth, nobody’s life is like the Highlight Reel, and those who are frequently seeking and displaying ‘fun’ moments, are in fact unhappy themselves, needing the approval of others.
-Following these ‘attractive’ people into drugs, alcohol, partying and casual sex, will only make you as unhappy as they are.

-2. Social Currency
+2. Your Social Currency

-On Social Media platforms, like Facebook and others, there is considerable pressure to conform to the ‘herd’ norms.
-If you get likes and reposts, you feel good and accepted by others, and if you don’t, you feel rejected and unliked.
-If you present views different from the collective group, you may be ignored or bullied.
+On Social Media platforms, there is considerable pressure for you to conform to the ‘herd’ norms.
+If you get likes and reposts, you get a Dopamine rush, and feel good and accepted by others, and if you don’t, you feel rejected and unliked.

 3. FOMO – Fear of Missing Out